How to Cook

 - Remove the film but leave the paella in its wooden tray*.

-- IMPORTANT!
-Unfold the foil we’ve hidden under the wooden tray and tightly wrap over the wooden tray.
-This will keep everything nice and succulent while it cooks.
+- Unfold the foil and tightly wrap over the wooden tray.

-- Place the foil-topped wooden tray in the centre of the oven and cook for 35 minutes.
+- Cook for 35 minutes in the centre of the oven

-- Leave to stand for 2 minutes.
-Before serving, remove the foil and stir the sauce and rice together.
+- Leave to stand for 2 minutes then remove the foil and stir the rice and sauce together.
 Make sure it’s piping hot throughout.

 Our Chef Recommends